jacobszmon/Git-Info-Pages/docs/05-Creating-Using-And-Merging-Branches/05-Creating-Using-And-Merging-Branches.md

 Working with multiple people or making different types of changes can lead to chaos if it is unorganized.

-**Branches** allow for creating multiple changes on the repository.
+**Branches** allow for creating multiple changes on the repository for specific features while keeping them separate.

 These changes can then be brought into the main project through a merge.